 The International Economy and International Economic Policy

-Program 1 deals with the causes and consequences of a growing integrated world economy.
-The unifying research theme aims at a better understanding of the changing roles of certain tasks and skills, sectors, and regions in the structure of output and employment of a dynamic world economy.
-Specific research projects include the interaction of international trade and investment with growth, the impact of globalization on firm and labor market adjustment, the transitions of economic, political, and cultural variables in the process of long-run development, and the agglomeration and knowledge accumulation across regions.
+Program 1, The International Economy and International Economic Policy, deals with the causes and consequences of a growing integrated world economy.
+It aims at a better understanding of the changing roles of certain tasks and skills, sectors, and regions in the structure of output and employment of a dynamic world economy.
+A new focus is on the impact of social interaction and behavioral responses of relevant actors on the emergence of global economic problems.

 Economic Policies for Sustainable Development